zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

         private String trustStoreType;
         private String trustStorePath;
         private String trustStorePassword;
+        private boolean httpOnly;
     }
     ```

+    **Note:** If `httpOnly` property is set to true, the ZAAS Client will access the API ML via HTTP protocol without TLS.
+    This meant for z/OS configuration with AT-TLS that will ensure that TLS and the required client certificates are used.

 4. Create an instance of `ZaasClient` in your class and provide the `configProperties` object.